-I explain what I do to people and a lot of the times, they say "oh you're the computer guy."
-I do know computers but not that well.
+I could never do the coding though so it was hard to do an e-commerce store on your own ten years ago.
 What's happened over the last five years is the advance of online platforms like Shopify.
 I was amazed when I saw the power of this platform... and that's how it began.

 So I thought why not start a Shopify store selling pet products to get a piece of the $60 billion/year slice of pie.
 Sounds easy.